ncl-icb-analytics/dbt-OLIDS/README.md

 ### **PR Review Process**

-- **TO DO: Automated Checks**: CI will run `dbt parse`, `dbt compile`, and basic tests
+**Current State:** This repository is under active development.
+The following processes are planned but not yet implemented:

-- **Testing**: Reviewers should verify the changes work in both dev and qa environments.
+- **Manual Testing Required**: Currently reviewers must manually verify changes work in dev and qa environments
-- **TO DO: Snowflake automatically runs `dbt deps` and `dbt build --target prod` on commits to main and on a schedule**
+- **Planned CI/CD**: We're setting up GitHub Actions with a service account for automated testing
+- **Future Branch Protection**: Main branch protection rules will be implemented once CI is ready

+**Current Review Process:**

+- Manual code review for logic and conventions
+- Test changes locally: `dbt build --select your_model+` (this runs your model + downstream dependencies and tests, in DAG order)
+- Verify changes work in qa environment: `dbt build --target qa --select your_model+`

 ### **Merging**

-- PRs are merged into `main` after approval
+- PRs are merged into `main` after manual approval and testing
-- Delete the feature branch after merging
+- Delete the feature branch after merging: `git branch -d feature/your-branch-name`

 ## License